-Whenever I talk to people about where to go in Europe, most will rave about Berlin.
+Whenever we talk to people about where to go in Europe, most will rave about Berlin.
 It's a "must see" destination on every European bucket list.

-Perhaps due to this, my expectations were a little too high.
-My assumptions a little too optimistic.
-Instead of falling in love with Berlin, I felt perplexed by it.
+Perhaps due to this, our expectations were a little too high.
+Our assumptions a little too optimistic.
+Instead of falling in love with Berlin, we felt perplexed by it.

 It just left me baffled.

-I feel like I need to go back to Berlin and spend longer there to really form a solid opinion on this city which seems to wear so many coats.
-On the one hand, the capital is rich in history.
-It's building's are grand and impressive and it's past is harrowing.
-I participated in the city walking tour and learned all about Berlin's violent past, which is as fascinating as it is heartbreaking.
-Even before world war one, right up until the collapse of the Berlin wall, Berlin has seen more than it's fair share of violence and oppression.
+I feel like we need to go back to Berlin and spend longer there to really form a solid opinion on this city which seems to wear so many coats.
+On the one hand, the capital is rich in history, its building's are grand and impressive and its past is harrowing.
+We participated in the city walking tour and learned all about Berlin's violent past, which is as fascinating as it is heartbreaking.
+Even before WW1, right up until the collapse of the Berlin wall; Berlin has seen more than it's fair share of violence and oppression.
 Throughout the city there are constant reminders of it's past and it was truly fascinating wandering the city streets so drenched in history.

-Then, on the other hand, Berlin has this arty scene.
+Then, on the other hand, Berlin has an arty and free-spirited atmosphere.
 Every corner is filled with street art and buskers.
-It's vibrant and quirky, it's where the eclectic gather for a creative outlet.
+It's vibrant and quirky; it's where the eclectic gather for a creative outlet.
 This makes it the perfect place for budding artists and musicians and their influence is apparent throughout the city.
 Their presence brings Berlin to life and gives it soul.

-I saw two completely contrasting sides of Berlin and I am still trying to figure them both out.
-But these two contrasting aspects weren't the things which stopped me from being able to fall in love with the city.
-During my time there, two things became apparent quite quickly.
+We saw two completely contrasting sides of Berlin and I am still trying to figure them both out.
+But these two contrasting aspects weren't the things which stopped us from being able to fall in love with the city.
+During our time there, two things became apparent quite quickly.

 1. The people were rude.

 From the ticket inspector on the train from the airport, to the man who served me in the local shop and the waitress in the cafe with the delicious German pastries.
-And the majority of people I interacted with in-between, you were all seriously rude.
+And the majority of people we interacted with in-between, you were all seriously rude.
 You rolled your eyes and slammed down my change.
-You made no reply when I smiled or said thank you.
-At first you made me feel uncomfortable, and then you just pissed me off.
+You made no reply when we smiled or said thank you.
+At first you made us feel uncomfortable, and then you just pissed us off.

-Whenever I travel I try to do so respectively.
-I never assume everyone speaks English and I always ask first.
-I always learn the basic phrases for each country.
-I always make an effort.
-I try to be a considerate traveller, completely aware of the fact that when I travel I represent my own country, and if I am rude to someone, I tar Scottish people with the same brush.
+We always make an effort to be considerate travellers,. completely aware of the fact that when we travel we represent our own country, and if we are rude to someone, we tar all Scottish people with the same brush.

-Sadly, my interactions with people in Berlin completely overshadowed my visit there and I never felt welcome.
-For me, travel is so much more than visiting a destination and taking pretty photos.
-It's the people that I meet which create the experience for me.
-I've been in some awful places and situations yet the people I've been with have turned it into something great.
+Sadly, our interactions with people in Berlin completely overshadowed our visit there and we never felt welcome.
+For us, travel is so much more than visiting a destination and taking pretty photos.
+It's the people we meet which create the experience for us.
+We've been in some awful places and situations yet the people we've met have turned it into something great.

-Maybe it was bad luck, maybe I caught the wrong people on the wrong day.
+Maybe it was bad luck, maybe we caught the wrong people on the wrong day.
 Who knows.

 2. There is trash EVERYWHERE.

-I went to the Sunday flea market which I absolutely loved.
+We went to the Sunday flea market which we absolutely loved.
 It's full of artists selling their latests works, antique dealers, food carts and live music.
-I love eating street food and sampling different cuisine's so this market was heaven for me, until I purchased some food and went to sit in the grassy area to enjoy my lunch.
+We love eating street food and sampling different cuisine's so this market was heaven for us, until we purchased some food and went to sit in the grassy area to enjoy our lunch.